 - 24.1 It is essential that pupils are safeguarded from potentially harmful and inappropriate online material.
 Radnor House Sevenoaks' whole school approach to online safety empowers us to protect and educate pupils and staff in their use of technology, with mechanisms in place to identify, intervene in, and escalate any concerns where appropriate. - 23.2 It is recognised by the school that the use of technology presents particular challenges and risks to children and adults both inside and outside of school, including when they are remote learning online at home.
-Where children are being asked to learn online at home the DFE has provided advice to support schools to do so safely: safeguarding-in-schools-colleges and-other-providers and safeguarding-and-remote-education - 23.3 All staff should be aware that technology is a significant component in many safeguarding and wellbeing issues.
+Where children are being asked to learn online at home the DFE has provided advice to support schools to do so safely: safeguarding-in-schools-collegesand-other-providers and safeguarding-and-remote-education - 23.3 All staff should be aware that technology is a significant component in many safeguarding and wellbeing issues.
+Children are at risk of abuse online as well as face to face.
+In many cases abuse will take place concurrently via online channels and in daily life.